DawidDabrowskii/Bankist/README.md

 Loan request can be done only if you have deposit which is 10% of loan which you would like to receive.

 Closing account is only possible if u input proper credentials.

+Every account(object) has it's own interest rate.

+Sort button sorts in ascending order.
+Second click turns it back to previous state.
+And so on and so forth.